Financial-Times/dotcom-page-kit/packages/anvil-server-ft-navigation/readme.md

 # anvil-server-ft-navigation

-This module exposes a Navigation class with some methods for accessing navigation data for ft.com.
+This module provides a navigation data poller with methods for accessing the fetched data for FT.com.

-It is intended to be consumed by a Navigation middleware such as [`anvil-middleware-ft-navigation`](https://github.com/Financial-Times/anvil/tree/master/packages/anvil-middleware-ft-navigation) which can handle the responses.
+It is primarily intended to be consumed via the [`anvil-middleware-ft-navigation`](https://github.com/Financial-Times/anvil/tree/master/packages/anvil-middleware-ft-navigation) package which can be used by Express apps.

-Instances of Navigation will periodically fetch navigation data from the [Origami navigation service](https://registry.origami.ft.com/components/origami-navigation-service@71.0.0) via [ft-poller](https://github.com/Financial-Times/ft-poller).
-This data is managed by editorial staff and is used to render the navigation components on FT.com including the header, drop-down menus, drawer and footer.
+Data will be periodically fetched from the [Origami navigation service](https://registry.origami.ft.com/components/origami-navigation-service@71.0.0).
+This data is managed by editorial staff and is used to render the navigation components across FT.com including the header, drop-down menus, drawer and footer.

 ```ts
 import Navigation from '@financial-times/anvil-server-ft-navigation'